 If you just can’t live without your Starbucks, then Grand Turk is the spot for you.
 While many cruise ships offer Starbucks beverages on board, finding them in port is usually another story.
 But the port area features a full-fledged Starbucks (painted a very noticeable pink).
 The next closest location?
 That’s in Santo Domingo, Dominican Republic, about 200 miles away.

 Take a Turn on the Flowrider

 One unique feature of Royal Caribbean cruise ships is the Flowrider — a never-ending “wave” that you can surf or boogie board.
-At the Grand Turk port there is a land-based Flowrider that you can ride for a fee.
+At the Grand Turk port there is a land-based Flowrider that you can ride for a fee (sorry, it’s not free!).
 It’s right next to the pool on the north end of the port area.
 If you have kids or teens, it’s definitely something they’ll want to check out.